cokePanda/cokepanda.github.io/_posts/2015-05-05-blue-turtle.md

 "`二` two, two windows." he pointed back.

-I noded.
+I nodded.

-He looked at me, added a shorter line between the two, and asked me,
+He looked at me, added a shorter line between the two, and asked,

 "How about this?"